mackuba/sparkler/README.md

 ### Ruby

 Any recent Linux distribution will usually include some version of Ruby by default.
-However, it's possible that it's an older version of Ruby - specifically, the 1.8.x versions are not supported by Rails anymore.
+However, it's possible that it's an older version of Ruby like 1.8 or 1.9.
+Rails 5 requires Ruby 2.2.2 or newer.

 Check which version you have: